servactory/servactory.com/docs/guide/attributes/input.md

 ### Option `type`

 This option is validation.
-It will check if the value set to `input` corresponds to the specified type (class).
+It will check that the passed value corresponds to the specified type (class).
 The `is_a?` method is used.

 Always required to specify.
 May contain one or more classes.